Glen Carbon, Illinois: Yanda Log Cabin

-The Yanda Log Cabin is a satellite addition to the Heritage museum.
-In February 2017, the Yanda Log Cabin received a historical recognition plaque from the National Society Colonial Dames XVII Century organization.
+The Yanda Log Cabin is a satellite addition to the Heritage Museum.
+In February 2017, the cabin received a historical recognition plaque from the National Society Colonial Dames XVII Century organization.
 The Yanda Log Cabin was built around 1853 by William and Anna Zrala Yanda.
 They immigrated from Bohemia, Austria and plied their blacksmithing trade on this offshoot of the Goshen Road.
 The family handed the home down through the generations before selling it in the 1940s.

 In 1989, the home was scheduled to serve as a practice burn for the local fire department.
 The Historical and Museum Commission found out about this and worked to save the building.
-The Village of Glen Carbon purchased the cabin with knowledge that it would restored by volunteers and be used as a gathering place for residents.
+The Village of Glen Carbon purchased the cabin so that it could be restored by volunteers and used as a gathering place for residents.